Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 |                      |                   |  ``#include <experimental/graph.h>``           |
 +----------------------+-------------------+------------------------------------------------+

 Majority of the core data structures are defined inside in the header files at ``$XILINX_XRT/include/xrt/`` directory.
 Few newer features such as ``xrt::ip``, ``xrt::aie`` related header files are inside ``$XILINX_XRT/include/experimental`` directory.
-The API interfaces that are in the experimental folder are subject to change in future.
+The API interfaces that are in the experimental folder are subject to breaking changes.

 The common host code flow using the above data structures is as below